Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: Interferometry Applied to Solar Imaging

-Absent bursts or flares, the Sun conveniently provides the ANITA mission an uninterrupted, unpolarized, (relatively) constant power calibration source.
+In the absence of bursts or flares, the Sun conveniently provides the ANITA mission an uninterrupted, unpolarized, (relatively) constant power calibration source.
 However, since the Solar emissions in the ANITA bandpass are typically sub-threshold relative to the ANITA trigger requirements, the Solar image is only clearly visible after adding many interferometric images in an heliocentric coordinate system.
-For our current analysis, we add $\sim 10^3-10^4$ events, excluding triggers containing high signal-to-noise sources to elucidate the Solar signal.
+For this analysis, we co-add the interferometric maps for $\sim 10^3-10^4$ events, excluding triggers containing high signal-to-noise ratio sources, to elucidate the Solar signal.
+In order that the Solar signal not be smeared by the motion of the ballon or sun over the corresponding data collection time, the interferometric maps are summed only after making the appropriate event-by-event corrections, pixel-by-pixel, in both azimuth and also polar angle.

-To illustrate the expected signals, Figures \ref{fig:e10} and \ref{fig:e35} show simulated interferometric maps, for which a single point source, with a flat frequency spectrum, has been modeled at the indicated elevation angle.
-Although reflection effects are absent from these maps, we nevertheless observe some fringing characteristic of ANITA interferograms, and resulting from regular lateral or vertical spacing of the ANITA horn receiver antennas.
-We note that for a source at a payload elevation $\theta^P_S$, fringing tends to produce an enhancement at an elevation angle typically a few degrees below $-\theta^P_S$ and therefore contributes some contamination to our measured reflection power, with a magnitude that grows with $\theta^P_S$, requiring a small correction to our raw, extracted reflection signals.
+To illustrate the expected signals, Figures \ref{fig:e10} and \ref{fig:e35} show simulated interferometric maps, for which a single point source, with a flat frequency spectrum has been modeled at the indicated elevation angle.
+Although reflection effects were not modeled in constructing these maps, we nevertheless observe some fringing, characteristic of ANITA interferograms, and resulting from the regular lateral or vertical spacing of the ANITA horn receiver antennas, evident in Figure \ref{fig:ANITA}.
+We note that for a source at a payload elevation $\theta^P_S$, fringing tends to produce an enhancement at an elevation angle typically a few degrees below $-\theta^P_S$ and therefore contributes some contamination to our measured Solar reflection power, with a magnitude that grows with $\theta^P_S$, requiring a modest correction to our raw, extracted reflection signals.

-Fig. \ref{fig:Sun} shows the image of the Sun both in vertical and horizontal polarizations in data, after co-adding 10000 events, acquired over a time of approximately 20 minutes.
-During that time, the Sun typically moves 0.5 degrees in the sky.
+Figure \ref{fig:Sun} shows the image of the Sun both in vertical and horizontal polarizations in data, after co-adding 10000 events, acquired over a time of approximately 20 minutes.
+During that time, the Sun typically moves 0.5 degrees in the sky in elevation and 12 degrees in azimuth.
 As the Sun has no intrinsic polarization, we expect approximately equal source intensities in each polarization, consistent with observation.
-We note the presence of fringe effects in the interferometric map; such background effects are additionally complicated by the celestial proxmity of the galactic center to the Sun itself.
-Over the course of the ANITA-II flight, Sagittarius A* is approximately 5 degrees higher in elevation relative to the Sun, and within 25 degrees in azimuth, crossing the Solar azimuth roughly midway into the flight.